 Origin Story of Ginger

-Ginger is indigenous to China and is related to turmeric and cardamom.
-From China, it spread to other parts of Asia, as well as the Spice Islands and West Africa.
-It is a flowering plant of the Zingiberaceae family.
-The root or stem is used for cooking or in treating ailments.
-Initially used by ancient Greeks and Romans, ginger later arrived in Europe through the spice trade.
-As its popularity grew, production did as well.
-In 2018 the world production of ginger was 2.8 million tons, and India was the largest producer.
+Ginger, a flowering plant of the Zingiberaceae family, is native to China and is closely related to turmeric and cardamom.
+It spread to other parts of Asia, including the Spice Islands and West Africa.
+The root or stem of the plant is commonly used for cooking or treating ailments.
+Although it was initially used by ancient Greeks and Romans, ginger later arrived in Europe through the spice trade.
+As its popularity grew, so did its production.
+In 2018, the world production of ginger reached 2.8 million tons, with India being the largest producer.

 Ginger Tea Benefits